-- The weight of any other type of cargo or equipment put in or on your vehicle. - Remember that everything put in or on the trailer adds to the load on your vehicle.
+- The tongue weight of the trailer. - The weight of any other type of cargo or equipment put in or on your vehicle. - Remember that everything put in or on the trailer adds to the load on your vehicle.

-Warranty Requirements
+Towing Requirements